Sofia-Bourdon/History_web/README.md

 This website was build so users can easily access all important information about the historical event and support modern day veterans in these trying times.

 <img width="1482" alt="Screenshot 2023-02-25 at 22 33 02" src="https://user-images.githubusercontent.com/112895499/221380608-e8fa57f0-2b5d-40a2-bbfd-3a0c5e9c28d8.png">

+Here is the link to the deployed website: https://sofia-bourdon.github.io/History_web/
 ------

 # Features